top of page

 Translate Vision Into Clear, Measurable Goals

-Here’s one of the most common methods to help make you New Year business goals create clarity and actionable steps:
+Big visions can be overwhelming unless broken down into executable goals.
+Here’s one of the most common methods to help make your New Year business goals create clarity and actionable steps:

 • Specific – Not “grow revenue,” but “increase recurring revenue by 18%.”